Reimagining the Palm District

-The City of Austin Housing and Planning Department is leading the Palm District Planning Initiative with support from The Downtown Austin Alliance is serving as an agency partner, alongside Waterloo Greenway, Capital Metro, the Austin Chapter of the American Institute of Architects (AIA Austin) and the UT School of Architecture.
+The City of Austin Housing and Planning Department is leading the Palm District Planning Initiative with support from The Downtown Austin Alliance is serving as an agency partner, alongside Waterloo Greenway, Capital Metro, the Austin Chapter of the American Institute of Architects (AIA Austin) and the University of Texas at Austin School of Architecture.

 The planning area for this initiative spans from 15th Street to the north, Lady Bird Lake to the south, Trinity Street to the west and I-35 to the east.
 It is bisected north to south by Waller Creek and intersected east to west by the proposed 5th Street Mexican American Heritage Corridor.

 The Palm District Planning Initiative will amend the Downtown Austin Plan to guide future development in the Eastern portion of downtown Austin, linking land use, urban design, transportation, economic development, housing, public spaces, historic preservation, cultural arts, and social equity.

 This initiative will ensure that public and private investments in the area benefit residents, visitors and the larger community.
 It provides opportunities to celebrate and uplift cultural heritage through intentional design driven by community input.
 This area will honor the presence and experiences of Indigenous Peoples, Mexican Americans/ Tejanos, Latinos, African Americans, as well as the Chinese, Greek, German, Lebanese, and Jewish immigrants who lived and worked in the District.